artemisveizi/artemis/README.md

-I'll keep it simple.
-Here are some of my projects:
+I'm currently working on optimally validating silicon in Apple's Silicon Engineering Group.
+Here are some of my past projects:

 [Towards Machine Learning for Network Optimization: Buffer Sizing via Reinforcement Learning](https://github.com/artemisveizi/artemis/blob/main/Veizi_Artemis_Thesis.pdf) I completed my Princeton Senior Thesis in the ECE Department, under the guidance of Professor Maria Apostolaki in the NetSyn Lab at Princeton.